Labour Market Information (LMI)

 LMI Bulletin

-The Education Development Trust publishes Labour Market Bulletin approximately every month.
+The Education Development Trust publishes Labour Market Bulletin and Insights on the Labour Market regularly.
+These publications can be found below:

 Labour Market Information Bulletin 90 - September 2022